payne/documentation/terminal/vundle.md

 ---------
 Add the configuration less the plugins you want from the [Vundle docs](https://github.com/VundleVim/Vundle.vim) to your `~/.vimrc`

-However you'll want to move all the Vundle related configs into their own `VundleFile.vim` inside the `~/.vim/config` and pull it into `~/.vimrc`
+However you'll want to move all the Vundle related configs into their own `VundleFile.vim` inside the `~/.vim/config` and pull it into `~/.vimrc` as shown in [here](https://github.com/brandyn1bennett/documentation/blob/master/terminal/Separate-Vim-Configs.md).

 Open a new instance of vim and run `:PluginInstall`
 ```bash